taskcluster/taskcluster-rfcs/roadmap.md

 ## What We Are Not Planning

-The itmes below represent tough decisisions to *not* focus the team's energy on a particulra feature, or even to permit designs which would preclude ever impelmenting the feature.
+The itmes below represent tough decisisions to *not* focus the team's energy on a particular feature, or even to permit designs which would preclude ever implementing the feature.

  * Strong support for non-Gecko-related or non-Mozilla projects
    * Self-serve support for github projects